Page last updated December 5, 2024

 The potential loss of $191 billion of taxpayer money highlights the urgent need for systemic improvements.
 For perspective, $191 billion could have provided more than $3.5 billion to each SWA toward ensuring preparedness for emergencies, including modernizing UI IT systems, enhancing staffing levels, and formulating robust contingency plans.
 To recover the improperly paid benefits and mitigate the impact of these losses, collaboration between ETA and the states is vital.
 These issues have persisted after the pandemic; the OIG is seeing, and ETA and states are still reporting, elevated levels of improper payments in the UI program.

-We continue to review and evaluate improper payment rate estimates.27 Estimating the improper payment rate for all emergency UI programs is critical for the efficient operation of the program.
+We will continue to review and evaluate improper payment rate estimates.
+Although the FY 2023 estimated improper payment rate was reported as 14.83 percent, this rate still exceeds pre-pandemic levels and fails to meet federal requirements.
+Furthermore, estimating the improper payment rate for all emergency UI programs is critical for the efficient operation of the program.
 ETA and the states, under their program operating responsibilities, must determine the improper payment rate, including the fraud rate, for pandemic UI programs.

-In June 2020, the Inspector General provided a member briefing30 and a statement for the record31 to Congress highlighting challenges DOL and states faced in administering and overseeing the UI program as well as the substantially increased fraud risk.
+In June 2020, the Inspector General provided a member briefing and a statement for the record to Congress highlighting challenges DOL and states faced in administering and overseeing the UI program as well as the substantially increased fraud risk.
 The expanded coverage offered under the PUA program posed significant challenges to states as they implemented processes to determine initial and continued program eligibility for participants.
 The CARES Act initially allowed reliance solely on claimant self-certifications without documentation substantiating the individual’s prior employment or self-employment.
 This initial reliance during PUA’s first 9 months rendered the PUA program extremely susceptible to improper payments, including fraud.
-In March 2022 before the U.S. Senate Committee on Homeland Security and Governmental Affairs,32 in February 2023 before the U.S. House Committee on Ways and Means,33 and in March 2023 before the U.S. House Committee on Oversight and Accountability,34 the Inspector General provided oral and written testimony that spoke to the continuation of many of these concerns and challenges.
+In March 2022 before the U.S. Senate Committee on Homeland Security and Governmental Affairs,23 in February 2023 before the U.S. House Committee on Ways and Means,24 and in March 2023 before the U.S. House Committee on Oversight and Accountability,25 the Inspector General provided oral and written testimony that spoke to the continuation of many of these concerns and challenges.

 During his March 2022 and March 2023 congressional testimonies, Inspector General Larry D. Turner reported that the unprecedented infusion of federal funds into the UI program combined with continuing program weaknesses and easily attainable stolen PII provided a high-value target for fraudsters to exploit.
 Because some states were not prepared to process the extraordinary volume of new UI claims and struggled to implement the new programs, some controls were not initially implemented.